 You have to let go at some point, what the old mystics knew as ecstasy.
 This is of course near-impossible to accomplish in the grind of life, which is why in the old days, they set apart time for ritual and storytelling - not as distinguishable as they are now, these two.
 We do so with cinema.
 And I value, above all else, filmmakers who make more than films, who set apart time for ritual dance that disembodies the self, mends consciousness into the air.
 Antonioni - Parajanov - Iwai - Herzog - they have all done this at least once.

-And even though I'm only getting to know Pasolini, I can tell.
-He was a passionate man, a man of thought who wanted to go beyond thought, who wanted to be true to music as it rises from the earth and makes a mockery of our efforts to explain intellectually.
+And even though I'm only getting to know Pasolini, I can tell that that he was a passionate man, a man of thought who wanted to go beyond thought, who wanted to be true to music as it rises from the earth and makes a mockery of our efforts to explain intellectually.

 Here is his attempt at a disembodied narrative, characteristically Italian.

 The story is that we follow two ordinary rascals on their round through the small world, father and son, both very Italian characters, rowdy, temperamental.
 In the neorealist mode of some fifteen years ago, there would be a single reality, one of hardship and human ruins, the journey would be one of simple, 'real' encounters, that used to be the conceit in those days, the unmediated presentation of life.
 Indeed, we start here from a 'realist' world and come back to it full-circle in the end with real footage from the funeral of a prominent member of the Italian Left, signifying the end of the postwar era of new hope.

 Inbetween, however, we have something else.
 There is a second reality that we slowly shift to, one of naked dreams, of ritual and storytelling, song and dance.